-A.2.1.4.1Accident and health
+A.2.1.4.1 Accident and health

-In 2018 certain private health, Personal Accident and Dental insurance was written in the UK and mainland Europe by the Group's UK based insurance carriers. , Business volumes have increased in 2018 and as a consequence of Brexit and projected growth across the Company Branch network are expected to increase in 2019 and beyond.
+Prior to Brexit, certain private health, Personal Accident and Dental insurance was written in the UK and mainland Europe by the Group's UK based insurance carriers.
+The European aspects of this business have migrated to AIU as a consequence of Brexit and accordingly projected growth arising from these lines of business across the Company Branch network is expected to continue to increase in 2020 and beyond.

-A.2.1.4.2.Surety
+A.2.1.4.2.
+Credit and Surety